kissu/talk-berlin-meetup/README.md

-# Devconf.pl 2022
+# ABN1

-Those slides are related to this talk: https://devconf.pl/speakers/konstantin-bifert/
+Those slides are related to a talk given at ABN Amro on the 22nd September